sirin-koca/interactive-newsletter/README.md

+*** # WARNING ! index.html in this repo is the actual Oblig2 html file - so, do NOT touch anything!

 # Obli2 assignment: An interactive-newsletter by G33
 ### Description:
 This Oblig gives you two options.
 The first is intended more for those of you who would like to play around with design.
 The second option is more for those who wish to test and/or enhance your CSS skills.